sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 };
 ```

 Now we can use the following code to create a Title object with our desired content and immediately add it to the map.
+Here's a simple implementation; you can see a more elaborate title in the example of figure NEXTFIGURENUMBER.

 ``` {.javascript .numberLines}
 L.control.title("Geography as a Competitive Advantage").addTo(map);
 ```

-{>> Mention that for the actual final graph you've added some extra, HTML formatted description to this title? <<}

-To set the title's appearance, we can define CSS rules for children of the `leaflet-control-title` class.
+To set the title's appearance, we can define <span class="smcp">CSS</span> rules for children of the `leaflet-control-title` class.

 At this point we have the interactive visualization of the two train routes in figure NEXTFIGURENUMBER.
 Our users can clearly see that the Southerner has a quicker route from Washington to Atlanta.